uhm-biostats/bio220-psets/README.md

-# bio220-psets
+# biol220-labs
-Problem sets for BIOL 220
+Collection of labs for BIOL 220